Distinguished Service Cross (United States): Korean War

 In the Korean War, there were just over 800 awards, of which over 300 were posthumous.

 Robert R. Martin, colonel with the 24th Infantry Division was a first recipient in the Korean war.

 Lloyd L. "Scooter" Burke, a lieutenant with the 1st Cavalry Division, Benjamin F. Wilson, a master sergeant with the 7th Infantry Division, Lewis Millett, a captain with the 27th Infantry Regiment and Air Force fighter ace George A. Davis Jr., each earned both the Medal of Honor and the Distinguished Service Cross in Korea.

 Colonel Arthur Champeny, previously decorated for bravery at Saint-Mihiel in September 1918 and a second time at Santa Maria Infante, Italy in May 1944, received a third Distinguished Service Cross in September 1950.
 Fighter pilot William T. Whisner, recipient of two Distinguished Service Crosses in World War II, was awarded a third in Korea.

 Ten World War II recipients received a second Distinguished Service Cross in Korea.
 Among these were John T. Corley, whose first Distinguished Service Cross was earned in North Africa in March 1943 with the 1st Infantry Division and whose second was earned in August 1950 with the 25th Infantry Division, Hobart R. Gay, whose first Distinguished Service Cross was earned in 1944 as Chief of Staff of George S. Patton's Third Army and whose second was earned in 1950 as commanding general of the 1st Cavalry Division, and Walton Walker, whose first Distinguished Service Cross was earned in 1944 as commanding general of XX Corps and whose second was earned in 1950 as commanding general of Eighth Army.
 Nine men received two Distinguished Service Crosses in Korea.
 Among these was Edward Almond, the commanding general of X Corps.
+Lieutenant Colonel Frank Walter Lukas, received two Distinguished Service Crosses in Korea, plus his third silver star and third purple heart.